michael-camilleri/ISAR-Inter_Schema_AdapteR/README.md

 # ISAR (Inter-Schema AdapteR)

 This repository contains python code for replicating the Results in the Paper:
-> "Dawid-Skene on Steroids: Fusing Information from Multiple Data Schemas", Under Review at the ECMLPKDD Workshop on Automating Data Science
+> "The Extended Dawid-Skene Model: Fusing Information from Multiple Data Schemas", Under Review at the ECMLPKDD Workshop on Automating Data Science

+as well as the Extended Dawid-Skene model defined therein to fuse information from multiple annotators labelling under different schemas.
+If you find the code useful in any of your projects, please consider citing the above paper.

 **Due to the nature of our collaboration with MRC Harwell, we can only provide the data for the simulation components of the study: we do however provide the code to replicate all results.**

 ## Contents